kenjimarshall/kenjimarshall.github.io/_privacypolicies/boggle_buddy.md

 **Links to Other Sites**

-This Service contains links to other sites -- specifically we link to definitions provided on Merriam-Webster Inc.  If you click on a third-party link, you will be directed to that site.
+This Service contains links to other sites -- specifically we link to definitions provided by Merriam-Webster Inc.  If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 **Children’s Privacy**